Don't have an account or need to find the "How To" Documents?

 This online course provides the training required for new child welfare workers employed as a child protective services caseworker.

 Made in conjunction with DCF 43, the administrative rule on child welfare training, Foundation training provides consistency and equity in the application of best practice in all 72 Wisconsin counties.
-Foundation training is standardized across the state and has been updated to focus more on skill development for child welfare workers.

 Special Skills training is made available through the regional training partnerships to provide knowledge and skill development in specific areas of child welfare.